nnaben/Final-Project/README.md

 The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
 In addition to watching for occurrences of such threats, the network should be hardened against them.
 The Blue Team suggests that IT implement the fixes below to protect the network:

 Vulnerability 1 : HTTP  ERRORS
-Patch:
+**Patch:**
  Hardening WordPress
  Regular updates should be made with apt-get
-Security plugins like wordfence could be installed Unused features should be disabled to minimize open doors for attack Wordpress admin logins should be removed from public access Why It Works:
+ Security plugins like wordfence could be installed Unused features should be disabled to minimize open doors for attack Wordpress admin logins should be removed from public access

+**Why It Works**:
  Regular updates will patch some of the exploits/vulnerabilities Security plugs can scan for malicious codes.
  It can also provide firewall for tto block harmful traffic Removal of admin logins from public access reduces attack surface Disabling unused features reduces attack surface.

 Vulnerability 2:   REQUEST SIZE MONITOR
 Patch:
  Distributed denial of service (DDOS), code injection and cross site scripting should all be hardened HTTP request limit on the web server should be set with regards to the length of querying string, and request size.
 Input validated should be implemented.

 Why It Works:
 When the limit set is reached, errors will occur thereby creating rejection of the request Input validation prevents malicious attacks from non-human agents.